RuFerdZ/RuFerdZ/README.md

 ## I'm a Programmer, Gamer, Foodie!!

-- 👨🏻‍🎓 I’m currently learning an Undergraduate 🤣
+- 👨🏻‍🎓 I’m currently an Undergraduate 🤣
 - 👯 I’m looking to collaborate with other content creators
 - 🥅 Goals: Learn Something new everyday
 - ⚡ Fun fact: I love paranormal sciences